 This goes back to their need to be needed and their reaction when it is absent.
 Without the appreciation of others, they feel worthless and lost because this is all that really brings them peace.

 A carer will not be as disgruntled should their efforts go unnoticed; they may be grateful for any thanks that come their way, but they primarily give out of their desire to do good.

-The very basis of a codependent’s life is their relationship with another person and this leads to an unhealthy level of interest in them.
+The very basis of a codependent’s life is their relationship with another person and this leads to an unhealthy level of attachment and interest in them.
 They reach a point where almost every waking thought involves the other party.